 - Industry-standard SSL and HTTPS encryption

-- May experience dodgy contact and stalled webinars if running on a slow connection
+- May experience dodgy contact and stalled sessions if running on a slow connection

 - Challenging to set up the required webinar type given the many features